Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Which is a state made up of puppets.

-Sesame Street's a puppet street.
+Sesame Street is a puppet street.

-It's like that on a larger scale.
+It's like that on a large scale.

-When somebody has their hand up your ass,
+When somebody has their hand up your ass, you're at a bit of a puppet state.

 Yeah